con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > nges 'byung sna tshogs las 'byung ba/ /
 > 'byung ba chen po rgyu gcig po/ /

-Neither reversing nor returning, rhino,
+Not turning back, not coming back, rhino,
-The leader of the pratyekabuddhas,[^51-1]:
+The leader of the *pratyekabuddha*s,[^51-1]
-Gone forth through going forth in different ways,
+Gone forth by going forth in different ways,
-The singular cause of the basic elements, (51)
+The single cause of all great elements, (51)

 [^51-1]: Vilāsavajra explains that 'rhino' refers to the *pratyekabuddha*s who lead solitary lives, whereas the following refers to *pratyekabuddha*s who congregate in groups.